-Choosing a password is something that puts the little grey cells of both everyday users and cybersecurity professionals to the test.
+Choosing a password is something that puts a strain on the little grey cells of both everyday users and cybersecurity professionals.
 And nothing makes people roll their eyes more than being reminded to have unique passwords for all your online accounts.
+It took attackers about 1 second to crack most of the worst passwords on our list.

 How the Password Vulnerability Study Was Conducted